 Time Control: 40/90,SD/30;d5 (Forty moves in ninety minutes followed by sudden death in thirty minutes, with a five second delay each move starting from move one).
 Clocks without delay capability use 40/90,SD/30;d0.
 Bring a digital clock.
-A few digital clocks are provided for this tournament but please do not always rely on the club to provide a delay capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).
+A few digital clocks with delay capability are provided at this tournament but please do not always rely on the club to provide a delay capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Entry Fee: $35, $25 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.